 By Jeffrey J. Denning

-The author, a practice management consultant in Long Beach, Calif., edits Uncommon Sense, a monthly newsletter for physicians.
+The author, a practice management consultant with Practice Performance Group in Long Beach, Calif., edits Uncommon Sense, a monthly newsletter for physicians.